flyteorg/flyte/rsts/community/contribute.rst

 Code
 ====
 An issue tagged with ``good first issue`` is the best place to start for first-time contributors.
-Look into them `here <https://github.com/flyteorg/flyte/labels/good%20first%20issue>`__.
+You can find them `here <https://github.com/flyteorg/flyte/labels/good%20first%20issue>`__.

 To take a step ahead, check out the repositories available under `flyteorg <https://github.com/flyteorg>`__.